-Hey everyone, Dr. James Singletary, OD, FIAOMC here.
-As a dad and an optometrist here in Fayetteville, I get a lot of questions from parents about their kids' vision.
+Hey everyone, the sleepSEE Clinical Team, FIAOMC here.
+For parents, and an optometrist here in Fayetteville, I get a lot of questions from parents about their kids' vision.
 And with school back in session, one topic comes up again and again: school vision screenings.

 You get that letter home from the Cumberland County school nurse, maybe with a little checkmark next to "passed," and breathe a sigh of relief.
 One less thing to worry about, right?